HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_01/Gaussian_Elimination.md

 Back-Substitution
 </b></font>

-Back-substitution is a process of solving a linear system of equations using its transformed into a row-echelon form or the reduced row-echelon form.
+Back-substitution is a process of solving a linear system of equations using its REF or RREF.
 In this process, the last equation is solved first, then the second last equation is solved next, etc.
 </div>

 <font color='Blue'><b>Example</b></font>: Solve the following linear system using back-substitution.